An 80,000-word thesis would take you about 9 (probably rather dreary) hours to present. Can you boil yours down to … 180 engrossing seconds?

 - What makes it cool?

-The winner takes home an ASUS TP200 Book Flip convertible laptop/tablet, while audience members bestow a “People’s Choice” award.
+The winner takes home a Lenovo Yoga 920 2-in-1 laptop ($1,299 value), while audience members bestow a “People’s Choice” award.
 All contestants come out of it with a polished elevator pitch and confidence in their ability to communicate the value of their research to funders or employers in academic, industrial, governmental, and non-profit settings.

-The 2017 Syracuse University Three-Minute Thesis competition will take place
+The 2017 Syracuse University Three-Minute Thesis competition Bracket 1 will take place

 The Three-Minute Thesis competition is sponsored by the Graduate School and the GSO.